ktpolanski/dc6s/README.md

 -   Manendra was very patient and helpful as I slowly learned the ropes, answering more idiotic questions than anybody should, and introduced me to the bean-derived test ordering via [manny-hccs](https://github.com/lewismd13/manny-hccs).
 -   phreddrickkv2's organisation of [phccs](https://github.com/horrible-little-slime/phccs) was very inspirational, a lot of the DC6S functionality is me trying to write takes on phred's ideas in syntax I can easily understand/debug as a newbie.
 Plus I'm pretty sure a lot of the libram functionality I used passed through his hands too.
 -   Katarn's fight routing was a major influence on what I ended up doing, and I picked up various relevant tidbits from conversations and looking at [seventy-hccs](https://github.com/s-k-z/seventy-hccs).
+-   Seraphii has kept me in the loop about key developments to things as I hibernated after my 2022 activity spike.
+Thanks loads!
 -   Captain Scotch's [TS starter repository](https://github.com/docrostov/kol-ts-starter) and CS planning spreadsheet made the process a lot easier.